codebar/android-tutorials/worksheets/kotlin/1-krumble/index.md

 ## 1 Starting a new Android Studio Project

 Firstly we want to create a new app!
+With Android Studio open either press Start a new Android Studio project or from the menu go File > New > New Project.

 ![Imgur](https://i.imgur.com/7a8hL4R.png)

 On the first screen select a good **name** for your app.
 This is what people will see when they install your app.
 I went for crumble because it's similar to bumble but cookie themed.

-Next we have a field called **namespace** - this is how Google sandboxes your app.
+Next we have a field called **Company Domain** - this is how Google sandboxes your app.
 You want to ensure this is unique. *Talk to your coach about what sandboxing means if you're not sure.*

 Finally on this screen we need to ensure the most important checkbox is ticked for this workshop! **Enable Kotlin support!**